-The subject on people’s mind is the outbreak of COVID-19 and the impact it has had on our daily lives and the extended impact it will continue to have on the global economy.
-Malaysia implemented a Movement Control Order (MCO) on March 18th as a preventive measure and entered the recovery phase on June 10th, 2020 after seeing a drop in the number of new cases.
-During this time, all non-essential businesses and services were ordered to close down their operations, and many restrictions were put in place for essential services to control the spread of the disease and serve the interest of the public.
+The subject on people’s minds is the outbreak of COVID-19 and the impact it has had on our daily lives and the extended impact it will continue to have on the global economy.
+Malaysia implemented a Movement Control Order (MCO) on March 18th as a preventive measure and entered the recovery phase on 10th June, 2020 after seeing a drop in the number of new cases.
+During this time, all non-essential businesses and services were ordered to close down their operations, and many restrictions were put in place for essential services, to control the spread of the disease and serve the interest of the public.
 Every industry remains to be affected by the outbreak and the lockdown measures.

 It is estimated that the impact on the Malaysian economy is RM172.8 billion losses over 72 days (RM2.4 billion per day).
 However, the financial impact extends to the economic stimulus package, an increase of unemployment rate, business closures, and more.
 As a result, many businesses had to innovate and find ways to operate and sustain themselves one way or another.

 The moderator began by asking the panellists the following questions:

 “How has the earlier lockdown impacted your business?
 Did you try to MCO-proof your business or did you foresee the impact that the MCO will bring on your business?”

 While the answers differed from each other, the subject revolved around the transformation of business practices.
 All panellists agree that constant change is needed to continue operations in the case of another potential lockdown.